-If you need some helpful tips and reminders about any of the input categories on this tool, click any of the Information buttons displayed next to the input categories for additional information.
+If you need additional information and reminders about any of the input categories on this tool, click any of the Information buttons next to the input categories.

 - Click Run .

 In addition to your primary reference data tables, you may have tables containing information for alternate names of streets or cities.
-For more information about using alternate name tables to create your locator, refer to Fundamentals of alternate name tables.
+For more information about using alternate name tables to create your locator, see Fundamentals of alternate name tables.

 When creating an address locator with reference data that contains millions of features, it is necessary to have at least 3 to 4 times the size of the data in free disk space on the drive containing your temp directory because files used to build the locator are written to this location before the locator is copied to the output location.
 If you do not have enough disk space, the tool will fail at some point during execution when it runs out of space.
 Also, keep in mind that when creating very large locators, you should have a machine with enough RAM to handle large memory-intensive processes.